Xiuhcoatl-013/Light/README.md

-<h2 id="fields">All Metter (and everything else) is Made of Fields (Electromagnetic Radiation Fields)</h2>
+<h2 id="fields">All Matter (and everything else) is Made of Fields (Electromagnetic Radiation Fields)</h2>

 <p> When scientists talk to non-scientists about particle physics, they talk about the smallest building blocks of matter </p>

-<p> That’s one way of looking at things.
-But it’s not really the way things are.
-And if physicists really want other people to appreciate the discovery of the Higgs boson (and other stuff), it’s time to tell them the rest of the story. </p>
+<p> That’s one way of looking at things... but it’s not really the way things are.
+If physicists really want other people to appreciate the discovery of the Higgs boson (and other stuff), it’s time to tell them the rest of the story. </p>

-<p style="font-style: italic;"> "To understand what is going on, it is actually needed to give up a little bit (a lot) on the notion of particles” </p>
+<p style="font-style: italic;"> "To understand what is going on, you actually need to give up a little bit (or a lot) on the notion of particles.” </p>

 <p>  Instead, think in terms of <strong>fields</strong>. </p>